Proclus01/megaprompter/README.md

   - yellow = PARTIAL (some coverage; suggestions retained)
   - red = MISSING (no coverage; full suggestions)
   The artifact includes evidence of where tests live.
+- megadoc: Build a documentation artifact for agents.
+From local code it emits an ASCII directory tree, an import/dependency graph, a purpose summary; from URIs it fetches/crawls content and summarizes.
+Outputs an XML/JSON + prompt artifact (MEGADOC_*).

 All tools are safe-by-default, language-aware, and tuned for LLM usage and code reviews.